TripAdvisor’s unique visitor’s growth flat

-TripAdvisor’s average monthly hotel shoppers grew 8% YoY to 120 million in 4Q16, and they grew 6% YoY to 137 million in 2016.
+Average monthly hotel shoppers grew 3% YoY to 153 million.
 This is significantly slower than the 13% growth seen in 2015.
-This slowing growth is a notable concern for TRIP, as its Hotels segment forms almost 80% of its revenues.
+This slowing growth is a huge concern for TRIP as hotel reservations form almost 80% of its revenue.

-TripAdvisor’s (TRIP) revenue per shopper also continued its downward slide, which is another concerning trend.
-For 4Q16, its revenue per shopper fell 7%.
-This is slightly better than the 24% decline seen in 1Q16, the 19% decline seen in 2Q16, and the 12% decline seen in 3Q16.
+Revenue per shopper also continued to decline, which is another concerning trend.
+For 3Q16, revenue per shopper fell 12%.
+This is slightly better than the 24% decline seen in 1Q16 and the 19% decline seen in 2Q16.

-For fiscal 2016, TripAdvisor’s revenue per shopper fell 15% to $0.46.
-This was due to lower monetization on Instant Booking and phone, as well as the change in its revenue recognition method, or recognizing revenues at the time of stay rather than at the time of click.
+This decline was due to lower monetization on its instant booking and phone revenue streams, as well as a change in its revenue recognition method.
+TripAdvisor recognizes revenues at the time of the stay rather than at the time of the click.

-TripAdvisor has the largest user community in travel, which contributed to its success with ~465 million opinions and reviews on nearly 7 million places to stay, places to eat, and things to do.
+TripAdvisor boasts of having the largest user community in travel, which contributed to its success with ~435 million opinions and reviews on 6.8 million places to stay, places to eat, and things to do.
 Reviews and opinions continue to grow at a strong pace, while places to stay grow slowly.

 TripAdvisor’s (TRIP) unique visitors are expected to grow as more users shift to booking travel online and through mobile devices.
-For 2017, its management plans to focus on growing revenue per hotel shopper, which is a key business metric.
+In 2017, TRIP’s management will focus on growing revenue per hotel shopper—a key business metric.
 However, this seems to be easier said than done.

 However, revenues have started showing some green shoots.
-Both transaction and click-based revenue per hotel shopper in the US increased throughout 3Q16 and 4Q16.
-However, this growth continues to be negative globally.
+Both transaction and click-based revenue per hotel shoppers in the US increased throughout 3Q16.